-So, getting back to emergency funds or paying off debt, which one should come first?
+So, getting back to build emergency funds or pay off debt, which one should come first?
 Don’t worry, we will let you know shortly.

 What is the Purpose of an Emergency Fund?

 In a perfect world, an emergency fund would never be touched.
 You saved up enough money to build your emergency fund and now it is there in cash you need it.

 For instance, the car needs maintenance and repairs.
 Ugh.
 Those are dreaded words and a pretty price tag to fix it.
 Until you have sinking funds for car repairs, this would be paid from the emergency fund.
 And the BIG WIN for you…no need to charge it on the credit card!